 David appears regularly in state and federal courts to defend and protect the interests of his clients.
 He represents various businesses in matters relating to corporate formation, contracts, leases, employment matters, and business disputes.

 David is also certified as a mediator of disputes in our Superior Courts.
 His work frequently takes him to such counties as Johnston, Wake, Harnett, Wilson, Nash, Cumberland, Franklin, Pitt, Lenoir, Craven, Robeson, Moore, Jones, Duplin, Columbus, and Wayne.

 David regularly speaks regarding bankruptcy rights and practice, and he is a member of the National Association of Consumer Bankruptcy Attorneys and American Agricultural Law Association.

-David is an Adjunct Professor of Bankruptcy at Campbell University School of Law, where he serves as Director of the Stubbs Bankruptcy Clinic.
-In this capacity he helps to teach law students about the practical aspects of bankruptcy law practice while providing needed legal assistance to indigent clients.
+David is a former Adjunct Professor of Bankruptcy at Campbell University School of Law, where he served as Director of the Stubbs Bankruptcy Clinic.
+In this capacity he helped to teach law students about the practical aspects of bankruptcy law practice while providing needed legal assistance to indigent clients.